 2. Data sources

-• Company websites (tech stack, CI/CD, case studies)
+• Company websites (tech stack, toolchain, case studies, certifications)

 • Average rating (15%)